jrz129up/crawler-for-point-system-without-js/README.md

 Other steps are similar with the normal crawler.

-The essential JS code isn't represented here.
+The essential JS code isn't displayed here.